Addiction Treatment Centers West Palm Beach and the Evolution of Patient Brokering Laws “The Florida Shuffle”

 Connect with ethical centers in the Facebook Addiction Professional Referral group with 20,000 members helping dozens every week.
 This is an extremely active group with professionals seeking a fit for their clients and individuals seeking help.

-Facebook Addiction Professional Referral Group 20,000 Members (500 waiting to be approved.)
+Facebook Addiction Professional Referral Group 19,500 Members with 500 waiting to be approved.
 One of Facebook’s most active addiction groups, highly monitored with over 6,000 banned in last 12 months.

 Linkedin Addiction Professional Referral Group 14,000 Members

 Facebook Addiction Treatment Centers West Palm Beach Connection 2,000 Members (Only in Florida)

 Want to get connected even more?
 Here is the “Top 30 Addiction and Behavioral Health Social Media Groups“- Over 120,000 Members.”